geotho/geotho.github.io/_drafts/2016-07-07-kakuro-solving.md

 ## Reducing possible values by contradiction

 The objective of the two previous methods was to calculate the value of the cell.
 The objective of this method is to reduce the domain of possible values for a cell.

+It works in a similar way to a proof by contradiction: first assume the cell has a particular value, then demonstrate that leaves a different cell with no possible remaining values.
+The implementation here gradually increases the depths to which it will look for a contradiction.